metro-blind/api/readme.md

 Configure MySQL with login informations user : root password : root
-Create a database "metro-blind" with the command :
+Create a database "metro_blind" with the command :
-"CREATE DATABASE metro-blind;"
+"CREATE DATABASE metro_blind;"
 Check if the database was well created with the command:
 "show databases;"